 Winiecki was instrumental in the development of 7-foot-2 center Catalin Baciu, a senior in 2011-12.
-Rarely used prior to Brownell's arrival, Baciu accounted for 68 percent of his career points his senior season alone and led the Tigers with a .581 field goal percentage.
+Rarely used prior to Brownell’s arrival, Baciu accounted for 68 percent of his career points his senior season alone and led the Tigers with 58.1 percent field goal accuracy.

 Winiecki is a familiar name from the Brownell coaching tree.
 He brought 18 years of coaching experience at the Division I level with him to Clemson.

 He served as an assistant coach alongside Brownell under Jerry Wainwright at UNC Wilmington from 1998-2002.
 During that four-year stretch, Winiecki helped the Seahawks to a pair of NCAA Tournament appearances and a pair of Colonial Athletic Association championships (2000, 2002).

 Winiecki spent three seasons (2007-10) with Brownell at Wright State.
 During that time, Winiecki helped the school to an 84-45 overall record.
 Wright State finished each of the three regular seasons with a 12-6 record in the Horizon League.

 A native of Richmond, Va., and graduate of the University of Richmond, Winiecki coached at his alma mater on three separate occasions.
 His first job was as a graduate assistant in 1992-93 under Dick Tarrant.